xerial/dp-readings/README.md

 A list of papers and materialies for understanding differential privacy (DP) and its applications to real-world systems.

+## Keywords

+Here is a list of keywords specific to literatures in differential privacy area:

+- _Mechanism_
+  - A mechanism refers to a computation process (e.g., query processing) in the context of differential privacy.
+Differential privacy is a property of the data processing process opposed to the property of the data itself (e.g., [k-anonymity](https://programming-dp.com/notebooks/ch2.html)).
+- _Neighbour Databases_
+  - A set of all possible databases where only the records from a single individual person (privacy unit) differ.
+- _Sensitivity_
+  - A sensitivity is the amount of the output value difference of a function when records from a single person change.
+For example, the senstivity of `COUNT(*)` SQL query is 1 because presence or absence of a single record can change the value of `COUNT(*)` at most 1.
+This sensitivy is used for scaling the amount of Laplace/Gaussian noise.
+- _User Contribution_
+  - The number of records a single user provides.
+For example, if a single user has multiple records, say at most N, in the database, the sensitivy of `COUNT(*)` becomes N.
+- _Local Differential Privacy_
+  - A method applying noise to the source data.
+- _Global Differential Privacy_
+  - A merthod applying noise to the query results.

 ## Introduction to Differential Privacy

 - [Protecting Privacy with MATH (Collab with the US Census Bereau)](https://www.youtube.com/watch?v=pT19VwBAqKA) A very illustrative 12-minute video that shows how the database reconstruction attack (DRA) works and how differential privacy helps to avoid such attacks.